 How does it work?

-The Placerville Police Department has developed a program which allows residents and business owners to voluntarily register the locations of their video surveillance systems.
-This new crime prevention and investigative tool allows law enforcement to more easily identify the locations of video surveillance systems and enlist the assistance of the community to help obtain video evidence.
+The Placerville Police Department has developed a program that allows residents and business owners to voluntarily register the locations of their video surveillance systems.
+This new crime prevention and investigative tool allow law enforcement to more easily identify the locations of video surveillance systems and enlist the assistance of the community to help obtain video evidence.

 What are the benefits of participating?